 SCREEN & MONITOR

-- All campers and staff will be checked daily for temperatures and monitored for any new symptoms that may arise.
+- All campers and staff will be checked for temperatures and monitored for any new symptoms that may arise.

 - Washing and sanitizing of hands when entering cabins and general spaces around camp